yusing/go-proxy/README.md

 8. check the logs with `docker compose logs` or `make logs` to see if there is any error, check panel at [panel port] for active proxies

+## Known issues

+- When a container has replicas, you have to specify `proxy.<alias>.host` to the container_name
+- UDP proxy does not work properly

 ## Configuration

 With container name, no label needs to be added.